 Assisting isolated indigenous women to access justice and improve their lives

-The WJI Legal Services team was able to help 41-year-old Magdalena and her family gain their legal identity.
+The WJI Legal Services team helped 41-year-old Magdalena and her family gain their legal identity.
 Magdalena is a mother of six who, like 50% of indigenous women in Guatemala, gave birth to all of her children at home.
-Giving birth outside of a hospital means women must register their children with the national registry within 60 days.
-Magdalena could not afford the registration costs (approximately $6.85 per child) so none of her children had legal identities.
-Without this, none of her six children were enrolled in school, could read or write, or receive medical attention when they were ill.
-As adults, they would face serious barriers to employment.
-The Legal Services team helped the family request birth certificates from community midwives and the local health centre, for Magdalena and her children so that they can now assert their rights as Guatemalans.
+Giving birth outside of a hospital means women must travel to register their children at the national registry within 60 days.
+Magdalena could not afford the registration costs (approximately $6.85 per child) so none of her children had identity documents.
+Without this, her six children could not be enrolled in school, or receive medical attention.
+As adults, they would face barriers to employment.
+WJI helped the family obtain birth certificates through community midwives and the local health centre, for Magdalena and her children so that they can now assert their rights as Guatemalans.

 By working with the local community and improving access to justice for indigenous women and girls, WJI is breaking the cycle of inequality for the indigenous peoples of Guatemala.